mihaelnt/mconverter-blog/articles/fix_automatic_downloads.md

 image: automatic_downloads_mac.jpg
 image_alt: Automatic file downloads settings in Safari on Mac
 date_added: 2022-07-05
-date_updated: 2022-07-05
+date_updated: 2024-01-19
 categories:
   - help
   - technical
 ---

-MConverter offers an [option](#options) to automatically download your files once they have finished converting.
+MConverter has a [setting](#settings) to automatically download your files once they have finished converting.
 However, browser policies and restrictions may prevent it from working by default.
 In this article, we have compiled a list of solutions to fix this issue.

 ## How do you access MConverter?